-Source: ILO Travail Database (2015a); UK Low Pay Commission (2014); The Federal M Social Affairs (2015); Ministry of Human Resources (2015) Note: The table summarises detailed regulations and should be regarded as illustrative. istry of Labour a
+Source: ILO Travail Database (2015a); UK Low Pay Commission (2014); The Federal Ministry of Labour and Social Affairs (2015); Ministry

+Note: The table summarises detailed regulations and should be regarded as illustrative.

 What is clear from the table is that the actors which decide on wage adjustments vary between a designated council/commission (e.g. the UK Low Pay Commission), a government department, and/or an executive decision.
 In other cases the rate is linked directly to an index.
 The economic indicators taken into consideration for minimum wage increases typically centre around CPI, production indices, and some measure of the potential employment effects of an increase in wages.
 In the current context of South Africa's sectoral determination system - adjustments are only made with respect to the CPI.
 This may warrant revisiting, based on global best practice.